Bertie97/pyctlib/pyoverload/README.md

 ...
 ```

-Theoretically, decorator `@override` can also be used in usages 1&2, but this is not recommended either.
+Theoretically, decorator `@override` can also be used in **usages 1&2**, but this is not recommended either.

 ## Usage List

-When an overloaded function recieves arguments that are not suitable for all implementations, the error information will tell you which ones are correct.
+When an overloaded function receives arguments that are not suitable for all implementations, the error information will tell you which ones are correct.

 ```python
 >>> from pyoverload import overload